+York Water has created a Source Water Protection Plan (SWPP) committee that includes internal and external members.
+The Company's SWPP will result in additional visibility and awareness of our water source(s) across the Company's operations.
 We are pleased to report that our drinking water is safe and meets Federal and State requirements.
 Those items that were detected during our testing process are detailed on pages 6-9.
-If you have any questions about this Water Quality Report, please contact Doug Crawshaw, Water Quality Manager or Steve Aumen, Assistant Purification Superintendent (717-848-2984), or email customer.service@yorkwater.com.
+If you have any questions about this Water Quality Report, please contact York Water at 717-848-2984, or email customer.service@yorkwater.com.